inertia7/timeSeries_sp500_R/README.md

 Once you have done this you can read the csv file which contains the S&P 500 closing values for which we did our analysis on, and you can proceed to the time series analysis done through R!

 # Methodology
 For our time series analysis, we chose to focus on the [Box-Jenkins](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins#Box-Jenkins_model_identification) methodology which incorporates a series of steps to ensure we  produce the best model to forecasting.
+We used the years 1995 to 2014, withholding 2015 so that we can compare the forecast.

 But before we outline the steps we would like to outline some  necessary assumptions for univariate time series analysis: